 - Superimposing fonts on a photograph, either found on the Internet, from your private collection of photos, or from WebStar Designs stock photos, can make a great design for a logo or graphic

 - You can also get a professional graphic designer (such as ourselves) to design your logo or graphics for you.

 - Sound: a short greeting, a continuous background sound, or a sound that is initiated by clicking on a graphic.
 Beware of course that sound makes the page load more slowly, so should only be used sparingly if at all.
 (It really depends on your type of site – if it greatly enhances the “feel” of your site, then do it; if it’s only frill, then we’d say no)

 - Animation: small animations can enhance a page nicely and make it look more impressive.
 Be careful, however, not to over-do it.
-They also take www.webstardesigns.ca phone: (250) 338-9567 longer to load, and may not always be compatible with older computer systems.
+They also take longer to load, and may not always be compatible with older computer systems.
 (Keep your target audience in mind).
-Flash animations are professional looking if done right, and are specially designed to keep the loading time lower.
-Most computers nowadays are flash enabled, and if not, they’ll be promted to download it.

-- Video clips: This can be included as an option for your customers.
-If they wish to view the video they can click on a button.
+- Video clips such as YouTube: This can be included as an option for your customers.
+If they wish to view the video they can click on it.

 Background Colour or Texture

 A well thought out background will compliment your graphics and text and enhance the overall design of your website.
 There are several options you have for your choice of background.